Choose Private Counselling For Love Addiction::Sydney&Online

-Falling in love in it’s healthy form takes place between two individuals who feel attracted to one-another, and may, after a period of dating, fall in love.
-This blissful state, also called limerence, is preceding most relationships and is destined to wane after several weeks or months.
-At this point, a relationship may have established with partners entering into a long-term commitment agreement, where each participant will retain their sense for individuality, and is able to balance closeness with optimal distance.
+Falling in love in its healthy form takes place between two individuals who feel attracted to one-another, and may, after a period of dating, fall in love.
+This blissful honeymoon state, also called limerence, is preceding most relationships and is destined to wane after several months.
+At this point, a relationship may have established with both partners entering into a long-term interrelating commitment, where both partners retain their sense of self and individuality.

 WHAT IS LOVE ADDICTION DISORDER

-Love addiction is a pathological attachment to love fantasies and intense feelings of falling in love, without being really able to create a true emotional intimacy balance.
+Love addiction, in contrast, is a pathological attachment to a fantasy of love, and to intense feelings of falling in love, without being able to create a true emotional intimacy balance.

-Love addicts tend to form obsessional attachment bonds of adoration, passion, romance, and blind love, without boundaries or clear recognition of their own needs.
+Love addicts tend to form obsessional attachment bonds of adoration, passion, romance, and blind love without boundaries, to cost of losing sight of their own needs.

-Some love addicts are depending on love to a degree of tolerating abuse from their partner, without being able to leave a toxic relationship.
-Women and men can addict to love.
-Check our FREE love addiction self screening test.
+Some love addicts depend on love to a degree of tolerating abuse from their partner, unable to leave their toxic relationship.
+Women and men can get addicted to love.
+Check your love addiction symptoms with our FREE love addiction self screening test.

 SYMPTOMS OF LOVE ADDICTION

 Love addiction may develop upon childhood neglect and deprivation of love and nurture.
-In later life, the addict finds relief in self-medicating love hunger and emotional pain with love-fantasy, and real-life or imagined lovers.
+In later life, the addict finds relief in ‘self-medicating’ their unfulfilled love hunger with love-fantasy, and real-life, or imagined lovers.

-Love addiction occurs in cycles of highs and withdrawal.
-Withdrawal symptoms occur upon a loss, or a perceived loss, of love and can include feelings of rejection, abandonment, grief, despair, anger, spouts of intense unhappiness, love cravings, feelings of worthlessness, depression, and to the extreme, homicidal or suicidal thoughts.
+Love and relationship addiction occurs in cycles of highs and withdrawal.
+Withdrawal symptoms occur upon a loss, or perceived loss of love and can include feelings of; rejection, abandonment, grief, despair, anger, spouts of intense unhappiness, love cravings, feelings of worthlessness, depression, and in the extreme, homicidal or suicidal thoughts.

-Because love addicts are exposed to considerable risks of filling an almost bottomless need for love in their own lives, they are less able to assess their partners motivation for relationship.
+Because love addicts are exposed to considerable risk of filling an almost bottomless need for love in their own lives, they are less able to assess their partner’s motivation for a relationship.

-Love addicts derive sharp brain highs from falling in love with usually a fantasy of their partner, that rarely matches the partner's reality, and often experience subsequent disappointments and triggering painful withdrawal.
+Love addicts derive sharp brain highs from falling in love with, usually, a fantasy of their partner that rarely matches the partner’s reality.
+Subsequently, love addicts quite often experience painful disappointments.

-In some cases of disappointment, love addicts devalue or despise their partners just as quickly, and fill the gap by pursuing passion for a new partner, or forming a fantasy bond with a former, or imagined lover.
+In some cases, because of love addiction, people try to overcome their pain of disappointment by devaluing their partner just as quickly, and filling the gap with pursuing passion with a new partner, or by forming a fantasy bond with a former, or imagined lover.

-Love addicts are not primarily concerned with sex, but tend to act out sex to please their partners sexual expectations as a means to bonding.
-In some cases, love addicts lack judgement of how much sex they should give, and are at risk of sexual exploitation.
+Love addiction or relationship addiction is not primarily concerned with sex, but tend to act out sex to please their partner’s sexual expectations as a means to bonding.
+Love addicts are at risk of lacking judgement of how much sex they should give, and may become victims of sexual exploitation.

 DEVELOPMENT OF LOVE ADDICTION

-For information and booking of confidential consultations please call Heide on (+61) 02 9380 4486 or email firstname.lastname@example.org
+For information regarding our love and relationship addiction treatment and booking of confidential consultations please call Heide at (+61) 02 9380 4486 or email at firstname.lastname@example.org today!